According to sports medicine expert, signs that can predict sudden death

 This means, above all, “carrying out medical-sports testing for the early detection of conditions at high risk of sudden death (cardiac screening).”

 However some medical societies believe that a questionnaire such as the PAR-Q (Physical Activity Readiness Questionnaire) may be sufficient to investigate this problem.
-The Spanish Society of Sports Medicine (SEMED) or the Spanish Society of Cardiology believe that sports medical examination plays a fundamental role in the prevention of sudden death.
+The Spanish Society of Sports Medicine (SEMED) or the Spanish Society of Cardiology believe that sports medicine recognition plays a fundamental role in the prevention of sudden death.

-Del Valle explains, in this recognition, “in addition to the family and personal history (medical history), a physical examination should be performed that includes auscultation and a 12-lead ECG at rest.”
-Depending on the circumstances “a monitoring stress test and an echocardiography will also have to be done.
+Del Valle explains, in this recognition, “in addition to the family and personal history (clinical history), a physical examination should include auscultation and a 12-lead ECG at rest.”
+Depending on the circumstances, “a monitoring stress test and echocardiography will also need to be performed.
 In some cases, special tests are required, such as applying a Holter ECG for 24 hours or cardiac magnetic resonance.

 As a general rule this should be done,

-- In federal athletes who already have high demands, a sports medical examination with ECG and a stress test should be performed for those over 35 years of age, as well as in people under 35 with a history (and a Echocardiogram will also be included).
+- In federal athletes who already have high demands, a sports medical examination should be carried out with ECG and stress test, for those over 35 years of age, as well as in people under 35 with a history (and this includes a Echocardiogram will also be included).

 - In high-level athletes, MRI + ECG + stress testing will be universally mandatory and an echocardiogram will be recommended.

-According to Del Valle’s report, “Echocardiogram offers high sensitivity by detecting certain cardiac structural changes that may not be noticed with physical examination and ECG.
+As Del Valle reports, ”Echocardiogram offers high sensitivity by detecting certain cardiac structural changes that may not be noticed with physical examination and ECG.
 Some channelopathies present with normal ECG and a stress test or medicinal test must be performed to uncover them.

 However, there are diseases that are not evident in these tests or that emerge acutely after these examinations, such as myocarditis or acute myocardial infarction, and which may not be identified.